For the Constitution and Canons of the Episcopal Church in PDF format, CLICK HERE. It will open in its own window.

 c) Offender may retract the acts or make a good faith denial of the acts alleged — the inhibition is then lifted

-d) If neither retracted nor denied, the offender may be deposed without trial
+d) If neither retracted nor denied, the offender may be deposed without trial - There is a slight difference between the two canons:

 a) For bishops, the Presiding Bishop must have the concurrence of three senior bishops both in imposing an inhibition and in lifting one